soilqualitylab/PARA/src/1.Projects/07ServiceSponsorship/70Resurrection and Accountability.md

 ---
-title: Digital Twin Simulation-First Strategy
+title: Resurrection and Accountability
 type: project
 tags: goals, requirements, deadlines
 alias: ideation, planned, in-process, completed, reviewed
 ---

-# 'Digital Twin' (Simulation-First) Strategy
+# Resurrection and Accountability

-This sprint researches the software (e.g., Building Information Modeling \- BIM) and methods for creating a 1-to-1 "Digital Twin" (Strategy \#2) of the physical home.
-This simulation will be the 'sandbox' environment where all 'Kaizen' 11 improvements, 'n-of-1' 89 experiments, and 'Agile Refactoring' (Strategy \#3) sprints are "tested virtually before physical work" (Strategy \#2).
-This "simulation-first" (Strategy \#2) 'DevOps' 12 practice minimizes waste, "automates" 12 planning, and "programs" a mindset of "measure twice, cut once" for the 35-year project.
+This is the final, philosophical "Lighthouse" (Strategy #9) sprint.
+This is about researching the meaning of "resurrection" and "accountability" (user query) as actions 102, not just "worship activities" (user query).
+This research will form the ethos of the 'Service' 104 mission.
+This "programs" the purpose 47 of the 10,000-day 'Dojo' 37 project.

 ## Daily Tasks